 Dear Steve and Fadi,

-I am writing to you in my capacity as Chair of the ccNSO Strategic and Operational Planning Working Group (SOPWG) to share with you the concern and,I have to say, frustration of the Working Group with the current ICANN Strategic and Operational and Budgetary planning processes.
-On several occasions - both during meetings as well as in writing - the Working Group has expressed some overriding concerns to you, most recently in the paper “Summary of previous comments of the ccNSO SOPWG on ICANN’s Strategic Plans” of 10th May 2013..
+I am writing to you in my capacity as Chair of the ccNSO Strategic and Operational Planning Working Group (SOPWG) to share with you the concern and frustration of the Working Group with the current ICANN Strategic and Operational and Budgetary planning processes.
+On several occasions - both during meetings as well as in writing - the Working Group has expressed some overriding concerns to you both, most recently in the paper “Summary of previous comments of the ccNSO SOPWG on ICANN’s Strategic Plan” of 10th May 2013.
+These concerns were also raised during ccNSO & ICANN Board sessions.

 At the heart of these substantive concerns is what we believe is the absence of a truly structured planning process.
 Our frustration flows from the lack of appropriate responses from ICANN to the feedback we have provided over the years, or any regular follow-up on the planned actions and deliverables.
 Our concerns and frustrations necessitate that I write to both of you directly

+The ccNSO has been a long-time participant in ICANN Strategy discussions and in support of that work, created the SOPWG.
 The goal of the SOPWG is to coordinate, facilitate, and increase the participation of ccTLD managers in ICANN's Strategic and Operational Plan and Budget by offering input to these processes.
 The comments are passed on directly to ICANN, as well as being shared and discussed with the community.
 The submissions are prepared by the members of the SOPWG, who are both professional managers and executive representatives of the ccTLD community with a keen interest and expertise in strategic and operational planning, and whose ultimate goal is the improvement of ICANN’s long-term processes.

-Since its creation in November 2008, the Working Group has noted that year after year the planning process for both the Strategic Plan and the, Operational Plan and Budget lacked the continuity and consistency that should be at the heart of any medium or long-term approach – how is effective planning possible if the planning process is itself so variable?.
+Since its creation in November 2008, the Working Group has noted that year after year the planning process for both the Strategic Plan and the, Operational Plan and Budget lacked the continuity and consistency that should be at the heart of any medium or long-term approach – how is effective planning possible if the planning process is itself so variable?
 For example, while there were many deadlines set as part of this process, they were rarely met.
 Despite the aforementioned challenges, the Working Group has continued to provide constructive input to the process.
 In some cases these comments had to be repeated as we saw little substantive improvement in those areas which we saw to be crucial to the mandate of ICANN.

 The Working Group is well aware that it might be hard for ICANN to incorporate all comments submitted by the various constituencies and stakeholders.
 However, the community expects ICANN to live up to its own planning, plans and budgetary responsibilities.
-And this Working Group expects ICANN to provide a clear and substantiated rationale if certain comments about its plans and/or procedures are not followed up and/or taken on board..
+This Working Group expects ICANN to provide a clear and substantiated rationale if certain comments about its plans and/or procedures are not followed up and/or taken on board.
 To illustrate this point, I draw your attention to the Working Group’s most recent comments on the FY14 Draft Operational Plan & Budget:

 On the FY14 Ops Plan & Budget, we submitted the general comment that it lacks measurable goals (a comment that has been widely echoed by the community, not only during the ICANN Durban meeting, but also over the years).
 ICANN staff responded that “metrics and deliverables are continuously being developed”.
 This leaves the SOPWG (again) with the question of how the budget and operating plan could have been approved if deliverables and metrics are still being developed.